Partnership Between CA, Blossoms of Hope is in Full Bloom

 “I love when art can impact positive change in the community or bring awareness to a worthy cause or service,” Henzey said.
 “To be able to provide a venue to showcase the talents of our community artists and to bring attention to a worthwhile local organization feels rewarding on so many levels.
 Artists really love creating art that can move people, inspire them, make them think, and lift their spirits.”

 Themes of this annual exhibit have ranged from Cupcakes for Claudia to Haiku for Hope to pieces that incorporate quotes from Columbia founder James Rouse.
-This year, Henzey chose Courage Unfolding Through Darkness and Light, featuring 170 artworks from more than 105 artists.

 Get involved